AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 start
 '''''

-A Python ``time`` object that specifies when the callback will occur.
+A Python ``time`` object  or a ``parse_datetime()`` formatted string that specifies when the callback will occur.
 If the time specified is in the past, the callback will occur the next day at the specified time.

+When specifying sunrise or sunset relative times using the ``parse_datetime()`` format, the time of the callback will be adjusted every day to track the actual value of sunrise or sunset.

 pin = (optional)
 ''''''''''''''''